alphastrata/alphastrata/README.md

 ### Hi there, I'm Jeremy/jer/alphastrata...

-## Aussie Expat living in Japan (soon to change?), father, husband aspiring polyglot and polymath.
+## Aspiring polyglot and polymath.

-- 🌱 I’m currently learning ...
-RUST and VIM
+- 🌱 I’m am supposedly working on Rust...
 - 🤔 I’m looking for help with ...
 Everything?
 - 💬 Ask me about ...
-Space, Robots, Startups (All the non-programmer stuff :P)
-- 📫 How to reach me: ... try the social links at the bottom
+Space
 - 😄 Pronouns: ...
 He/Him/His